 - Six NMSU faculty members who participated in the Teaching Portfolios Workshop at the Teaching Academy had their portfolios included in the book, The Teaching Portfolio by Peter Seldin, Elizabeth Miller, and Clement Seldin.

 - The Teaching Academy fund-raising program was selected by POD Network, the national faculty development organization, as a finalist for their Innovation Award.

 - Our director was invited to present on the Academy and the Academy’s fund-raising efforts to Montana State University, New Mexico Highlands University, the 66 universities in the SUNY system, and Higher Colleges of Technology in the United Arab Emirates.

 - The Teaching Academy membership program was selected by POD Network, the national faculty development organization, as a finalist for their Innovation Award.

 - The peer reviewers from the Higher Learning Commission told the Academy staff and the Academy Advisory Board that the Teaching Academy was “the best thing since sliced bread.”

-- Our director was invited to keynote in Thailand on the member driven, donor supported model before several hundred educators at a conference sponsored by the secretary of education.
+- Our director was invited to keynote in Thailand on the member-driven and donor-supported model before several hundred educators at a conference sponsored by the secretary of education.

 - The Teaching Academy was one of two teaching centers selected nationally for a visit from eight Thai delegates interested in founding similar centers in Thailand.